pdimens/LepMapp3r/README.md

 ./LM3.install.sh
 ```

+### Before you begin
+Please read through [the LepMap3 manual](https://sourceforge.net/p/lep-map3/wiki/LM3%20Home/#lep-map3-documentation).
+You will need to create a pedigree file from your data and have your filtered VCF file ready to go in the working directory.

 ## LepMapp3r workflow
 `ParentCall2` -> `SeparateChromosomes2` -> `JoinSingles2ALL` -> `OrderMarkers2` -> Trimming Ends -> `OrderMarkers2`

-By default, if you run LepMapp3r without arguments it will start at `ParentCall2` and work through until the end.
+By default, if you run LepMapp3r for the first time without arguments it will start at `ParentCall2` and work through until the end.
 Ordering markers may take a while, so it is recommended to run LepMapp3r in a `screen` environment.
 LepMapp3r creates several folders during operation, and for safety, it is made to identify if these folders exist so as to skip that step and not overwrite data.

 ## Usage
 To use LepMapp3r, simply run the command with no arguments.